Supporting ‘Keeping Children Safe in Education’ guidance

 For any serious safeguarding incident that needs to be referred to external agencies, evidence and records are key.
-The fact that NetSupport DNA records triggered keywords or reported concerns now forms an important part of an evidence trail – and that the school has been able to classify its vulnerable students demonstrates its vigilance.
-Any retrospective information required can be extracted from DNA either from its reporting tools – plus, depending on severity, triggered events are stored as a simple log, a screenshot or screen recording that provide the full background to an event.
+The fact that NetSupport DNA and classroom.cloud record triggered keywords or reported concerns now forms an important part of an evidence trail – and that the school has been able to classify its vulnerable students demonstrates its vigilance.
+Any retrospective information required can be extracted from NetSupport DNA either from the reporting tools – plus, depending on severity, triggered events are stored as a simple log, a screenshot or screen recording that provide the full background to an event.

 classroom.cloud also records triggered safeguarding events.
 When reviewing an individual trigger, staff can copy the details into a document to save, email to a colleague or print.
 They can also filter multiple keyword triggers by their status, select the desired category (New, In progress or Complete) and export to a .csv file, email or print them.

-Any updated policies or information sheets can be distributed to staff via NetSupport DNA and senior leaders can see via its tracking who has read and acknowledged them.
+Any updated policies or information sheets can be distributed to staff via NetSupport DNA’s AUP tool and senior leaders can see via the tracking who has read and acknowledged them.
 In addition, the opportunity for ad hoc safeguarding update training is provided as terms occur in the student-generated word clouds in NetSupport DNA and classroom.cloud – meaning that staff can either share information between themselves or talk about topics with students, as necessary.

 Opportunities to teach safeguarding